For the potential resident:

 (b) no later than 2 years after the date of the resident’s last assessment.

-At Senior Care Compass, we recognize that each resident possesses unique needs, preferences, and care objectives.
-Our personalized care plans are meticulously crafted to deliver tailored interventions that address specific challenges while promoting health, dignity, and overall well-being.
+At Senior Care Compass, we understand that every resident has unique needs, preferences, and care goals.
+Our individualized care plans are developed through professional assessments and designed to provide targeted support that promotes health, dignity, and overall well-being.

-Our Individual Resident Care Plans are informed by comprehensive assessments, encompassing activities of daily living, personal care requirements, social and spiritual needs, cognitive function, medical treatments, conditions, nutritional considerations, communication preferences, and both Dementia and non-Dementia-related concerns.
-We also incorporate assessments for transfers, mobility, and manage conditions such as pain, endurance, skin integrity, edema, and fall risks.
+Our comprehensive plans cover daily living activities, personal care, cognitive function, social and spiritual needs, nutrition, medical conditions, communication preferences, and both dementia and non-dementia-related challenges.
+We also include strategies for mobility, transfers, and managing incontinence, pain, skin integrity, edema, endurance, and fall risk.

 In accordance with the Saskatchewan Personal Care Homes Regulations, Basic education requirements P-6.01 Reg 2- 27(6) A licensee must ensure that each staff member produces evidence of having taken additional training to their work at least once every 2 years.